List of flags by color combination

 This is a list of flags of states, territories, former, and other geographic entities (plus a few non-geographic flags) sorted by their combinations of dominant colors.
 Flags emblazoned with seals, coats of arms, and other multicolored emblems are sorted only by their color fields.
 The color of text is almost entirely ignored.

-Colors related to the two metals of European heraldry (gold and white) are sorted first.
-The five major colors of European heraldry (black, red, blue, green, and purple) are sorted next.
+Colors white and gold, related to the two metals of European heraldry (argent and or) are sorted first.
+The five major colors of European heraldry (black, red, green, blue, and purple) are sorted next.
 Miscellaneous colors (murrey, tan, grey, and pink) are sorted last.

 Similar colors are grouped together to make navigation of this list practical.
 As such, the dark greens prevalent in the Middle East are sorted together with the brighter greens prevalent in Western Europe.
 Significantly, yellows, golds, and oranges are grouped together as "gold" due to the lack of discrete divisions within this spectrum and the differing standards of interpretation of "gold", which appears in the legally codified specifications of many flags.
 Some flags, including a number from South Asia, include both a distinct yellow and a distinct orange; these have been noted accordingly.
 Magenta is included with red.